 Sound too good to be true?
 Take a look at Gary and Trish's experience.

 They wanted to buy a new home, but they couldn't afford a second mortgage without showing extra monthly income first.
-The couple leveraged a guaranteed rent offer (GRO) to boost their monthly income and qualify for an affordable loan.
+The couple leveraged their lease to boost their monthly income and qualify for an affordable loan.

 "Gary and Trish benefited greatly from getting credit for their rental income with Nomad’s lease," said Matt Thelen, one of Nomad’s founders.
 "Without that signed lease in hand, they faced a potential double-whammy in getting their new loan—having the mortgage debt on the existing property count towards their debt to income ratio without the offsetting income."

 Adding another investment property is going to be overwhelming and time-intensive on your own.
 Work with a trusted partner like Nomad.
 Nomad will guarantee your rent, market your property, find great tenants, collect rent, and provide 24/7 emergency response to your tenants via our partner.
 All-in-all, this saves DIY landlords hundreds of hours every year.

 Less time managing the minutiae frees up more opportunities for you to build your investment portfolio.

 Alone, it's hard work expanding to additional investment properties.
 With Nomad on your side, it's as easy as handing us the keys.

 Now that you've got the partner and the finances taken care of, it's time to find the right property.
 Take a look at the Nomad brokerage to find the perfect property for your next investment.